Opentrons/ot3-firmware/state_manager/README.md

 ## Setup

-To setup the ot3_state_manager project, navigate to `ot3-firmware/ot3_state_manager` and run `make setup`
+To setup the state_manager project, navigate to `ot3-firmware/state_manager` and run `make setup`

 ## Teardown

-To teardown the virtualenv created by poetry, navigate to `ot3-firmware/ot3_state_manager` and run `make teardown`
+To teardown the virtualenv created by poetry, navigate to `ot3-firmware/state_manager` and run `make teardown`

 ## Tests

-To run unittests for project, navigate to `ot3-firmware/ot3_state_manager` and run `make test`
+To run unittests for project, navigate to `ot3-firmware/state_manager` and run `make test`

 ## Formatting

-To run formatting, navigate to `ot3-firmware/ot3_state_manager` and run `make format`
+To run formatting, navigate to `ot3-firmware/state_manager` and run `make format`

 ## Lint

-To run linting, navigate to `ot3-firmware/ot3_state_manager` and run `make lint`
+To run linting, navigate to `ot3-firmware/state_manager` and run `make lint`